 The Rochdale Pioneers are regarded as the prototype of the modern co-operative society and the founders of the Co-operative Movement.

 Today the sector is estimated to have around 1 billion members.
 Co-operatives employ, directly or indirectly, 250 million people around the world.
 The world's top 300 co-operatives by themselves have an estimated global turnover of 2.53 trillion USD (2533,1 Bn), as revealed by the 2016 World Co-operative Monitor.

 In 1992, following a concerted lobbying effort by the cooperative movements in membership of the International Co- operative Alliance (ICA) and members of the Committee for the Promotion and Advancement of Cooperatives (COPAC), the United Nations General Assembly proclaimed the International Day of Cooperatives by the UN by resolution 47/90 of 16 December 1992.

 The date of the celebration of the International Day was chosen to coincide with the already existing International Co-operative Alliance (ICA) International Cooperative Day with has been celebrated since 1923.

 Since that date the global community celebrates United Nations International Day of Cooperatives and ICA's International Cooperative Day on the first Saturday of July.
-The United Nations Secretary-General issues a message on the occasion of the day as does the International Co-operative Alliance as well as other COPAC members.
 Celebrations of the Day are held at the international, national and local levels around the world.